 7. Keep it brief.

-Explain your points clearly, but keep in mind that space in a newspaper or other media outlets is limited.
+Explain your points clearly, but keep in mind that space in news reports is limited.

 8. Always assume everything you say is "on the record."